CIS-7000-sp25/usd-structure/README.md

 # CIS7000 USD Asset Directory & Interface

 This will be our new structure for OpenUSD asset storage.
-It is inspired by the design decisions made in NVIDIA's [da Vinci's Workshop](https://docs.omniverse.nvidia.com/usd/latest/usd_content_samples/davinci_workshop.html) and [Residential Lobby](https://docs.omniverse.nvidia.com/usd/latest/usd_content_samples/res_lobby.html) datasets, as well as Disney's [Moana](https://disneyanimation.com/resources/moana-island-scene/) dataset
+It is inspired by the design decisions made in NVIDIA's [da Vinci's Workshop](https://docs.omniverse.nvidia.com/usd/latest/usd_content_samples/davinci_workshop.html) and [Residential Lobby](https://docs.omniverse.nvidia.com/usd/latest/usd_content_samples/res_lobby.html) datasets, as well as Disney's [Moana](https://disneyanimation.com/resources/moana-island-scene/) dataset.

 In this example folder, we have included several folders & features in general as placeholders for future usage.
 They have not been implemented yet.
 If such features are mentioned in this README, we will denote a ***TBI*** (i.e. to be implemented) indication next to them, meaning they can be disregarded for now.

+## What is important about this directory?
 The main design focus is on the `Assets` subdirectory and the new design for the USD interface of a singular asset.

+The directory contains an example asset (`campfire`) that has been restructured to fit the new guidelines.

+## How does it fit into our pipeline?
+The contents of this directory will be placed in an Amazon S3 bucket. i.e. `Assets`, `Assemblies`, `DCCs` will be "sub-buckets" under the top-level.

 ## Folder Structure Overview